Posted on 15/12/2020

 New Zealand sun is the leading cause of premature ageing; dry, crepey, pigmented and wrinkled skin.
 It's also to blame for New Zealand's most common cancer - skin cancer.
-Lauren, Skin Team Leader, of The Face Place breaks down the truth about sunscreen; ingredients (what to look for), what SPF actually means, what the number represents and exactly what sunscreen is best for you.
+Skin Team Leader Lauren breaks down the truth about sunscreen: ingredients (what to look for), what SPF actually means, what the number represents and exactly what sunscreen is best for you.

 There are many active ingredients used in sunscreens, both chemical and mineral.
 Chemical sunscreens absorb UV and mineral sunscreens reflect UV.
 Different ingredients will absorb or reflect UV at different wavelengths making it necessary to use a combination of ingredients to protect you from as many UV rays as possible.

 There is a complex process to how sunscreens work, but a couple of things to look out for when choosing a product are:

 A chemical sunscreen will produce its own free radical as a chemical by-product when it absorbs UV: a 'good' chemical sunscreen will contain an antioxidant to help neutralise this process.
 Minerals don't create a free radical but do not stay on the skin as effectively and can sweat and wipe off more easily.
 Hence, I have suggested looking first at your lifestyle, before investing in a sunscreen.

 For general daily use without experiencing significant sun exposure, a mineral sunscreen is best.
 You need to reapply sunscreen every 2 hours.
 A simple way of ensuring you have good UV protection is by using 100 % mineral makeup.
 It's easy to reapply during the day when you refresh your makeup rather than having to constantly apply liquid sunscreens.
 Remember that many office lights contain UVA, so you should be using sunscreen all day, every day, whether you are inside, outside or at the office!